afroisalreadyinu/real-world-haskell-chapter-10/readme.md

     }
 ```

-As you can see, this is just a way of putting a function inside a
-newtype.
-The advantage here is that we have fixated the input type to
-`ParseState`, and make sure that the output of the encapsulated
-function is also of a certain type, parametrized by the argument to
+Haskell being a functional language, this same thing could have been
+achieved using a simple closure.
+The only advantage of this
+formulation is that new types can be created only using the `Parse`
+constructor; using a function, one would have to declare a function
+type such as `ParseState -> Either String (Int, ParseState)`.
+The big
-the `Parse` type constructor (??).
-The big mystery for me here was
-what the heck the `a` argument here is -- one point where the Haskell
+mystery for me here was what the heck the `a` argument here is -- one
-pattern of single-letter argument names fails.
-The use of the `Parse`
+point where the Haskell pattern of single-letter argument names
-type in the parsers that follow in this chapter reveal that `a` stands
+fails.
+The use of the `Parse` type in the parsers that follow in this
-for the output of the previous prasing step, such as an int or a byte.
+chapter reveal that `a` stands for the output of the previous parsing
+step, such as an int or a byte.

 A sample parser where we can see the Parser type in action is the
 identity parser which returns whatever it is given.
-As can be seen in
-the file `parse_identity.hs`, the identity parser can be defined as
-follows:
+Here are the
+relevant lines from `pgm3.hs`:

 ```haskell
 identity :: a -> Parse a